 Of course, there is an adjustment period where women experience higher levels of discomfort, making it naturally harder for them to connect with their erotic selves.

-Hormonal treatment (if the woman is eligible) can be transformative in helping her feel like herself again.
+If hormonal treatment is an option, it can be transformative in helping women feel like themselves again.

 Willingness to Engage Studies actually show that sexual satisfaction increases with age.

-In a study with an older demographic, more than 50% of sexually active women over the age of 80 report being sexually satisfied almost always.
+In a 2012 study with sexually active women over the age of 80 published in The American Journal of Medicine , more than 50% report being sexually satisfied always or almost always.

-And only 3% of those women said they experience desire always or almost always.
-Meaning that most of those sexually satisfied women have cast aside the “desire imperative” and instead employed a willingness to engage approach.
+What’s striking is that only 3% of those women said they experience desire always or almost always .
+Meaning that most of those sexually satisfied women have adopted a willingness to engage approach.

-Another thing to consider is that as life circumstances change, so does what works sexually for you individually and as a couple.
+Another thing to consider is that as life circumstances change, so does what works for you in bed.
 This ranges from what kind of seduction either of you enjoy, to how sex is initiated and what you do during sex.

-That’s why we have a series of exercises that uncover this and are meant to be revisited time and time again in our Reignite Desire Masterclass .
+Sometimes you’re not even aware of what’s possible, so that’s why I have a series of exercises that uncover this and are meant to be revisited time and time again in the Reignite Desire Masterclass .

 As for your wife’s permission to get your needs met outside of the house – was it genuine?
 Did it come from a place of confidence and trust, or guilt and shame?
 This needs to be very clear before you discuss any next steps.